-For instance: in February 2017, Amazon AWS took a huge crap and a lot of their services were partially or completely down.
+For instance:, Amazon AWS and a lot of their services were partially or completely down.
 One of those services was Route 53.
 For sites that relied on Route 53 exclusively, folks might not have been able to reach them.
 If those sites had a second DNS provider, traffic would flow exclusively through them as this second provider would be the only up and available source of DNS information.

 Making this happen is pretty easy.
 The hardest parts are either a) having a registrar that lets you have more than 4ish name server records and b) finding two DNS services that support AXFR.

 In my case, I use DNSimple as my primary DNS provider and NS1 as my backup.
 Since DNSimple is my primary, it’s considered the authority in this exchange so NS1 is regularly checking in to DNSimple and keeping the records updated that way.
 If DNSimple was to fall over, NS1 would still be available to respond to requests and visitors would still make it here.
 My domain registrar, Hover, allows for at least eight name server entries.
 They’d probably go higher, but I haven’t checked; DNSimple and NS1 only provide 4 name servers each.

 The first step in my process is setting up the domain with DNSimple and configuring it for.

 Once that’s done, I create a new secondary zone with NS1, feeding it the special AXFR IP from DNSimple.

 I mean, I guess if you wanted.
 One thing to be careful of is making sure each provider is consistently up to date.
 It can take a few hours to a day for DNS records to fully propagate across the Internet.